 Reconciliation Action Plan

 Mission Australia’s vision for reconciliation is a reconciled Australia where the Aboriginal and Torres Strait Islander people of this country will be restored to a place of equity, dignity and respect.
 We aspire to see our national soul healed and for Aboriginal and Torres Strait Islander cultures to be fully valued.
 We wish for broken relationships restored and social inequalities eradicated.

 Our Reconciliation Action Plan, or RAP, details how Mission Australia is committed to help reduce the gap in living standards between Aboriginal and Torres Strait Islander and non-Aboriginal or Torres Strait Islander Australians.

 The plan follows Reconciliation Australia’s well-established themes of relationships, respect and opportunities, which aligns with our own organisational values of respect, compassion, integrity, perseverance and celebration.

-Developed with our staff and Reconciliation Australia, the Mission Australia RAP for July 2017 – June 2019 has been our roadmap for implementing lasting change.
+Developed with our staff and Reconciliation Australia, the Mission Australia Innovate RAP for 2022-2023 is our roadmap for implementing lasting change.
 It includes commitment to action on a number of fronts, including cultural awareness, better policies to recruit and support Aboriginal and Torres Strait Islander employees and supporting Aboriginal and Torres Strait Islander businesses through procurement activities.

-During the next 12 months we will be developing a further RAP in partnership with Reconciliation Australia.
-A dedicated RAP Coordinator will be supported by a RAP Reference Group, an Aboriginal and Torres Strait Islander Knowledge Group and local RAP Champions across the organisation.
+During the next two years we will implement our RAP commitments.
+Our dedicated RAP Coordinator is supported by a RAP Reference Group, an Aboriginal and Torres Strait Islander Knowledge Group and local RAP Champions across the organisation.

 Visit our News and Stories area for more stories about Aboriginal and Torres Strait Islander Peoples and Communities.